-To test this, researchers exposed mice to various colors and intensities of light while measuring nerve signals in the suprachiasmatic.
+To test this, the University of Manchester researchers exposed mice to various colors and intensities of light while measuring nerve signals in the suprachiasmatic.
 Using an artificial sky, the mice were tested at various intensities of light, from bright light to complete darkness.
 And they were also tested when they were exposed to colors of light, such as the pinks and oranges that one might see during sunrise and sunset.

 Researchers found that when the mice were exposed to light, as well as the various colors of light, they behaved perfectly normally.
 But when they were exposed to light that went from bright to dark without the color cues, their suprachiasmatic nerve signals lagged behind by about 30 minutes.
 Other physiological changes — such as a drop in body temperature — that might indicate the mice were ready to sleep also lagged behind by 30 minutes without exposure to colors.

+So what does all of this mean for humans?
+It's possible that it doesn't mean a thing.
+But other sleep studies that have looked into changes within the suprachiasmatic have noted a strong correlation between reactions in mice and those in humans.
 And if humans are affected by the color — and not just the intensity — of light, it may help health experts create better treatment options from those who suffer from sleep disorders, even minor ones such as jet lag.

 A Harvard-produced summary of blue light's impact on sleep reinforces the concerns of blue lights as a melatonin suppressor, citing two different studies about blue light, including one that exposed people to 6.5 hours of blue light and 6.5 hours of green light.
 The former suppressed melatonin production twice as long as the latter.